nondanee/idol/README.md

 - Text data and API service are hosted on Vultr VC2
 - Photos are stored in Google cloud storage

-> Finding sponsors and maintainers
+> Looking for sponsors and maintainers

 ## Quick start